uynguyen/uynguyen.github.io/source/_posts/Review-book-Building-Applications-With-iBeacon.md

 - One main downside of ranging operations requires much more activity in the Bluetooth hardware and consume significant power, because the Bluetooth interface is much more active when ranging

 ## What I like
-- I never thought iBeacon topic would be written as a whole book but O'Reilly did it very well: The book describes iBeacon in a deep explanation.
+- I never thought iBeacon topic would be written as a whole book but the author did it very well: The book describes iBeacon in a deep explanation.
 - Make clear of foundational terms that are commonly used in beacon technology.
 - Analyses the pros and cons of iBeacon with examples.
 - Introduce other applications of beacon that I never thought about before, which opens my mind a lot: